 While it may have been popular in the past to bend the peak of your snapback, it isn’t anymore, so don’t do it.
 Snapbacks were made with a flat brim for a reason and can appear wrong or awkward if bent.
 If you want to bend the peak of a cap, you can opt for a curved visor hat instead.

-If you have long hair, avoid pulling it through the back of your snapback into a ponytail or bun.
-The look is not only outdated and unattractive but also a fashion faux pas for 2017.
+If you have long hair, avoid pulling it through the back of your snapback into a ponytail.
 Instead, if you have a lengthy main, simply let it hang loose for an urban-meets-bohemian appearance that’s much more modern than a ponytail.

 No Sideways Caps